youngsoul0731/FLORA-Bench/README.md

 <img src="./figures/workflow.jpg" alt="Agentic workflow and its computational graph.
 Nodes are agents handling subtasks and
 edges are the task dependencies." width="800" />

+We are actively organizing the codes and datasets, thanks for your patience!

 ## 0. Install
 To set up the environment, you can use the provided `environment.yml` file to create a conda environment with all the necessary dependencies.
 Run the following command: